A Structural and Nominal Syntax for Diagrams: Monoid and comonoid structures

 \subsection{Comonoid structure}

 One natural way to add a comonoid structure to a biflow diagram is by adding constant morphisms $\psi:1\rightarrow 2$ and $\epsilon:1\rightarrow 0$ with the semantics of the previous section.
-The wire-homeomorphism rewrite rules, which consist of the removal of all possible unlabelled nodes (or, conversely, the insertion of spurious unlabelled nodes) carry over in the obvious way to the new setting.
+The wire-homeomorphism, which consists of the removal of all possible unlabelled nodes (or, conversely, the insertion of spurious unlabelled nodes) carry over in the obvious way to the new setting.
 Note that in the absence of the monoid structure all wire nodes, by construction, have exactly one incoming and one outgoing edge.
-With the monoid structure in place, every wire node has exactly one incoming edgee and zero, one or more outgoing edges and wire homeomorphisms need to re-assign the target of the edge.
-The rewrite rule for removing or inserting a wire node is: \centerpic{1}{comonoh} The associativity, co-commutativity and co-unit laws now come then directly from the new wire homeomorphism.
-For example $\psi;(\psi\otimes 1)=\psi;(1\otimes\psi)$ is:
+With the monoid structure in place, every wire node has exactly one incoming edger and zero, one or more outgoing edges and wire homeomorphisms need to re-assign the target of the edge.
+The FPG $(V\uplus \{a\},I,O,E,f)$ such that $f(a)$ is undefined ($a$ is a wire node) is (still) homeomorphic to the FPG $ (V,I,O,E\setminus\{a\}\cup\{(b,c) \mid (b,a),(a,c)\in E\}). $ Diagrammatically, the homeomorphism is represented as: